Why do your Mountain Leader training with Climb365?

 We do a 3-day, 2-night expedition.
 A lot of providers only do one-night wild camp.
 We have found that investing our time in your course and doing two nights camping expedition enables you to learn vastly more.
-The feedback from our clients is always how beneficial this has been for them.
+The feedback from candidates is always how beneficial this has been for them.

-We run our Mountain Leader training course with a 3 day 2-night expedition to include 2-night navigation exercises.
+We run our Mountain Leader training course with a 3-day 2-night expedition to include 2-night navigation exercises.
 We believe this gives more scope for learning and consolidation than a shorter expedition would allow.

 There will be practical, discussion-based or lecture sessions on the first two evenings.